The Yorkshire coast is with in easy reach of Broadgate Farm Holiday Cottages

 Traditional seaside resorts like Whitby, Scarborough, Bridlington & Hornsea and the wildlife santuaries Spurn Point & Bempton Cliffs.

-This fragile coast ends with the impressive Spurn Point, a huge sand spit that is formed by the gradual movement of deposits down the coast.
+There are some lovely beaches along the coast and in the south the impressive Spurn Point, a huge sand spit that is formed by the gradual movement of deposits down the coast.
 Over the centuries these sand spits are breached by the sea and they then reform.
 This area of the Yorkshire coast is a haven for wildlife.

 East Yorkshire has both family resorts, fishing ports and wildlife sanctuaries so whatever your interest you will find somewhere on the coast to interest you.
 Stay in our self catering cottages and explore the area.